Do pitch again.

 Don't let me forget you.

-If an editor rejected your book but praised your writing, pitch them something else, while your still fresh in their memory.
+If an editor rejected your book but praised your writing, pitch them something else, while you're still fresh in their memory.
 Or, if you met an editor at a convention or conference, if they looked you dead in the eye and said something sacred, like, "Send me your pitch Sachi," then for the love of six kinds of ponies send it within three days.
-If it's me, I'm going to forget who you are because if you met me at a con or conference I'm possibly a panelist and possibly met hundreds of people and maybe—if the maker is kind—I even saw that fae actor who makes me punch clouds and so my brain?
+If it's me, I'm going to forget who you are because if you met me at a con or conference I possibly met a hundred people and maybe—if the maker is kind—I even saw that fae actor who makes me punch clouds and so my brain?
 It's not going to retain stuff forever.
 If you were encouraged by an editor don't wait: send them something soon.